 - DWI: Offenders could face up to one year in prison and between $500 to $2,000 in fines depending on a child being present.

-- DUI: You can expect to be charged with up to 2 years of incarceration and $3,000 to $4,000 dollars in fines.
+- DUI: You can expect to be charged with up to two years of incarceration and $3,000 to $4,000 in fines.

 First Impaired Driving Offense(s):

-- DWI: Results in a license revocation of six months.
-Reinstatement of your license will require completion of an alcohol/substance abuse assessment and treatment program as well as an installment of an Ignition Interlock Device (IID) for 6 months.
+- DWI: Can results in a license suspension of six months.
+Reinstatement of your license may require the completion of an alcohol/substance abuse assessment and treatment program as well as an installment of an Ignition Interlock Device (IID).

 Second or Subsequent Impaired Driving Offense(s):

-- DWI: Charges result in a license suspension for 120 days to up to 12 months and use of an IID for 6 months to 3 years.
+- DWI: Can result in a license suspension for 120 days to up to 12 months and use of an IID for 6 months to 3 years.

-- DUI: has a license revocation penalty of 12 to 18 months with the use of IID for 1 to 3 years.
+- DUI: Can result in a license revocation penalty of 12 to 18 months with the use of IID for 1 to 3 years.

 The state of Virginia has a zero-tolerance policy and does not recognize the difference between a DWI and DUI.
 For both offenses, the laws, fees, and charges receive the same penalties and only vary on a number of offenses and whether or not a child is present.
-If you operate a vehicle with a BAC of 0.04% or higher or test positive for driving under the influence of drugs in Virginia, you will face charges.
-Convictions in Virginia can be to determine the result of subsequent offenses for a period of 10 years.
+If you operate a vehicle with a BAC of 0.04% or higher or test positive for driving under the influence of drugs in Virginia, you will likely face charges.
+Convictions in Virginia can determine the result of subsequent offenses up to a period of 10 years.

 VA DWI – Criminal Penalties